data301-2020-winter1/course-project-group_6020/analysis/.ipynb_checkpoints/README-checkpoint.md

 ## Describe your topic/interest in about 150-200 words

 {Add your stuff here}
-I want to inform that we have discuss the topic for the project.
-We will choose the data set bike sharing.
-The topic will be how can the weather affect the decision of cycling of people, also include wind speed and humidity.
-Then we want to find out what is the best and worst weathers that affect people when they cycle through actual data and then explain the reason using scientific knowledge.

-Through the group project, we are hoping to acquire deeper knowledge regarding data analytics and advance our technical skillset.
-Using data on bike sharing, we will further explore the correlation between weather specifically wind speed and humidity and people's tendency

 ## Describe your dataset in about 150-200 words